 Define your site’s purpose.
 What kind of messages and information will your employees find here?

 Consider your audience.
 Is your site intended for all employees, or a select audience?
 (The broader your audience, the better.)
 What value will employees find here?

 How should you “staff” your site?
 A great start is to identify a Site manager and determine how you’ll keep your site updated.
 Rely on help; encourage people to create content for the site.
 Promote useful information as a priority.

 Keep the content on your site brief, simple and useful.
 These are good guiding principles so employees don’t have to work too hard combing through your site content.
 They will always appreciate simplicity.

 Make your content easy to find and access.
 Think short, strong headlines (one line of 3-4 words is ideal for headlines) and always add “topics” (tags) to your content.
 Be sure to search for the stuff you create to ensure that it’s searchable.

-The news feed occupies a good chunk of real estate on your Site dashboard and Home page; be mindful of its presence and influence.
+The feed occupies a good chunk of real estate on your Site dashboard and Home page; be mindful of its presence and influence.
 Try using polls or asking questions—anything to get easy input from employees to help you assess a program or solve a problem.
-Do not dump documents in the activity stream.
+Do not dump documents in the feed.
 Use resources to provide good description of documents and use links to documents inside or outside Simpplr.

 Create sites that are meaningful to your user community.
 Identify pain points and form sites around business problems.
 It’s okay to title sites by department names or by teams but it’s critical to get your users involved in the decision-making process.
 Sites have to resonate with users so they can relate to the purpose and adopt quickly.